-- 30 units of day respite per participant in a period of one fiscal year, and - 1440 units of 15-minute unit respite per participant in a period of one fiscal year.
+- 30 units of day respite per participant without a medically complex condition in a period of one fiscal year, - 45 units of day respite per participant with a medically complex condition in a period of one fiscal year, and - 480 units (Consolidated Waiver) or 1440 units (Community Living and P/FDS Waivers) of 15-minute unit respite per participant in a period of one fiscal year.

 Requests for a variance to this limit may be made for participants who have behavioral or medical support needs or for emergency circumstances using the standard ODP variance process.
-A request for a variance to this limit may not be approved for Respite provided by a nurse unless there is an emergency circumstance involving a child with medical needs who meets the criteria described above.
 Ongoing nursing needs for children with medical needs are addressed through Medical Assistance Fee-for-Service or Physical Health Managed Care Organizations.